Stunted growth: Causes

 A child next to an open sewer in a slum in Kampala, Uganda.

-In many publications, the causes for stunting are considered very similar, if not the same, as the causes for malnutrition in children.
-However, some contradict this notion.
-Recent evidence suggests that stunting may not be taken as a synonym for malnutrition, but as the natural condition of human height in non-Westernized societies.

 Almost all stunting occurs within the 1,000-day period that spans from conception to a child's second birthday, which constitutes a window of opportunity for growth promotion.
 The recognition of prenatal factors underlines the intergenerational aspects of growth, and the need for early interventions.
 The three main causes of stunting in South Asia, and probably in most developing countries, are poor feeding practices, poor maternal nutrition, and poor sanitation.
-A recent risk assessment analysis for 137 developing countries found that the leading risk factors for stunting were fetal growth restriction (birth weight below the 10th percentile) followed by unimproved sanitation and diarrhea.
-It was estimated that 22% of stunting cases were attributable to environmental factors, while 14% were attributable to child nutrition.
-In addition, looking at trends from 1970 to 2012 for 116 countries, women's education, gender equality, and finally, the quantity and quality of foods available at the country level have been instrumental in reducing stunting rates, while income growth and governance have played facilitating roles.
+The leading risk factors for stunting are fetal growth restriction (birth weight below the 10th percentile) followed by unimproved sanitation and diarrhea.
+22% of stunting cases can be attributed to environmental factors, while 14% to child nutrition.
+In addition, women's education, gender equality, the quantity and quality of foods available also play significant roles in stunting rates.

 Feeding practices

 Inadequate complementary child feeding and a general lack of vital nutrients besides pure caloric intake are some causes of stunted growth.
 Children need to be fed diets that meet the minimum requirements in terms of frequency and diversity to prevent undernutrition.
 Exclusive breastfeeding is recommended for the first six months of life and nutritious food alongside breastfeeding for children aged six months to two years old.
 Prolonged exclusive breastfeeding is associated with undernutrition because breast milk alone is nutritionally insufficient for children over six months old.
 Breastfeeding for a long time with inadequate complementary feeding leads to growth failure due to insufficient nutrients, which are essential for childhood development.
 The relationship between undernutrition and prolonged duration of breastfeeding is mostly observed among children from poor households with uneducated parents, as they are more likely to continue breastfeeding without meeting the minimum dietary diversity requirement.